greg0ire/git_template/README.md

 This hook is language-agnostic.

 You must configure the `phrasesfile` option for this hook .
-The value is the name of a file that contains one phrase per line.
+The value is the name of a file that contains one forbidden phrase per line.
 There is a sample, you can use it like this :

     git config [--global] hooks.junkchecker.phrasesfile .git/hooks/junkchecker/junk-phrases.sample